pmsf/PMSF/README.md

 ### setup.php

+**Not needed, database columns are not used**
-* Browse to your website and run the /install.php for example.... mywebsite.com/install.php.
-If you see a white screen with no errors your map should now work, go to your website and enjoy the map!
+* ~~Browse to your website and run the /install.php for example.... mywebsite.com/install.php.
+If you see a white screen with no errors your map should now work, go to your website and enjoy the map!~~

 # Common Problems